 Q. What is better, a direct gas impingement or a gas piston AR rifle?

 The piston systems keep the action cool and clean since hot gas isn't blown back into the action, but they can present their own issues.
-If the upper receiver isn't purpose built and designed for piston operation, it requires a rather thin fragile piston to fit.
+If the upper receiver isn't purpose built and designed for piston operation (it has a piston fitted to a standard gas tube type upper), it requires a rather thin fragile piston to fit.
+The SIG and HK rifles are good examples of purpose built piston uppers.
 In addition unless the bolt carrier is properly designed it can put downward torque on the carrier causing wear and stress to the upper and lower receivers.